laurmaedje/laurmaedje.github.io/posts/layout-models.md

 ## Where To?
-As we've seen, TeX's model falls short on everything that requires knowledge of exact vertical positions: Flexible page sizes, chained containers, richly colliding floats, breakable tables, and more.
+As we've seen, TeX's model falls short on everything that requires knowledge of exact vertical positions: Flexible page sizes, chained containers, richly colliding floats, breakable tables, grid-based typesetting, and more.

-Typst's model suffers partly from the same and partly from other problems.
-The concept of regions in theory allows us to solve a number of problems that TeX cannot solve --- flexible page sizes, container chaining, colliding floats --- but the restrictions Typst puts upon them mean they cannot realize their potential.
+Typst's current model suffers partly from the same and partly from other problems.
+The concept of regions in theory allows us to solve a number of problems that TeX cannot solve --- flexible page sizes, container chaining, colliding floats --- but the restrictions Typst puts upon them mean they cannot yet realize their full potential.
 At the same time, regions introduce new problems: By passing down exact positions to sublayouters, it becomes harder to optimize the layout by moving things around.
-This lets Typst fall short on widow & orphan prevention, vertical justification, and more.
+This lets Typst currently fall short on widow & orphan prevention, vertical justification, and more.

 So, where do we go from here?
 Do we need to embrace the limitations of TeX or do we need to leave behind the optimizations it enables?
 I think _neither_ --- we can unify movability and placement simply by embracing that **every move requires a relayout.**